-What’s a chilly pad you ask?
+What’s a chilly pad?

 It’s a lightweight microfiber towel!
 Soaking the towel in hot or cold water will allow Chilly Pad to activate quickly and cool up to 30 degrees below ambient air temp.
 The first time we took it to Disneyland, it was 90 degrees and everyone was miserable.
 I remembered that I had these in the stroller and I went to the nearest bathroom to soak them.
 It took forever because the water at my sink was barely trickling out so by the time I came out everyone was more cranky.
 I slapped these on the heads and necks of my family and BOOM, instant relief!

 Frogg Togg Chilly Pads are the one thing I get asked about often when I’m rewetting them at Disneyland.
-Usually someone will ask if it’s sold at the park which its not, but it’s under $10 and worth an extra order from Amazon.
-Trust me its worth adding to your suitcase, and they don’t take up much space to bring multiple!
+Usually someone will ask if it’s sold at the park which it’s not, but it’s under $10 and worth an extra order from Amazon.
+Trust me it’s worth adding to your suitcase, and they don’t take up much space to bring multiple!

 We’ve used them for sports games, picnics, theme park visits, trips to the beach- basically anywhere where we know it’s going to be hot with limited shade.
-Kiki has napped under one in a stroller, P has worn them on his bald head for relief, and I usually wrap around my neck when walking the parks.
+Kiki has napped under one in a stroller, P has worn them on his bald head for relief, and I usually wrap them around my neck when walking the parks.

 Helpful tips for the Frogg Togg Chilly Pad (THE ONE ITEM NEEDED AT DISNEY!):

 - Rinse and let dry before using them for the first time.
 Sometimes they can have a weird smell right out of the package.